 - A. Any employee who is injured or who is involved in an accident during the course of their employment, no matter how slight the injury, shall file an accident report with the designated supervisor, as soon as possible after the injury and prior to the conclusion of the employee's work day, whenever possible.
-While the initial report may be given orally, it must be followed up within forty-eight (48) hours with a written report on the First Report of Injury form which shall be submitted to the appropriate administrator/supervisor who shall then submit it to the appropriate Human Resources Department. - B. The University agrees to assess any unsafe or unhealthy working conditions in a timely manner and will take remedial action, as appropriate.
+While the initial report may be given orally, it must be followed up within 48 hours with a written report on the First Report of Injury form which shall be submitted to the appropriate administrator/supervisor who shall then submit it to the appropriate Human Resources Department. - B. The University agrees to assess any unsafe or unhealthy working conditions in a timely manner and will take remedial action, as appropriate.
 Results of such assessments shall be reported to the employee(s) who reported the condition. - C. The University will make available information about hazardous substances in the workplace as required by Minnesota Employees Right to Know Act (MERTKA) and the Minnesota Occupational Safety and Health Act (MOSHA). - D. The Employer agrees to supply the equipment necessary to do work safely and to avoid injury to workers.
 When proper equipment is determined by the Employer or law or regulation, every effort shall be made to provide and use it in a timely manner to prevent injury. - E. Employees have the right to refuse work consistent with M.S.
 182.654, Subd.
 11.

 SECTION 3.
+BUILDING SAFETY

-BUILDING SAFETY Fire and disaster plans and plans for improvement of air quality shall be developed by the University.
+Fire and disaster plans and plans for improvement of air quality shall be developed by the University.
 Copies of the plans will be posted in each building and available in appropriate departmental offices for employee inspection.
 All buildings in which bargaining unit employees work shall meet applicable state and federal health, environmental, safety and fire codes.

 SECTION 4.
-LABOR MANAGEMENT SAFETY SUBCOMMITTEE(S) The University Labor Management Committee (ULMC) shall establish a safety subcommittee(s) that may propose policies, programs, and guidelines, as appropriate, in the following areas:
+LABOR MANAGEMENT SAFETY SUBCOMMITTEE(S)

+The University Labor Management Committee (ULMC) shall establish a safety subcommittee(s) that may propose policies, programs, and guidelines, as appropriate, in the following areas:

-- A. Compliance with applicable federal and state health and safety standards. - B. MERTKA based activities. - C. Creation and implementation of safety orientation programs for new and transferring employees. - D. Timely and appropriate training to accommodate changes in equipment or practice. - E. Examination of specific safety problems that have implications for the University community in order to recommend solutions as appropriate. - F. Development of a recommended policy that, if adopted, would be posted to instruct the University community in the proper handling of medical emergencies. - G. Additional issues of mutual concern.
+- A. Compliance with applicable federal and state health and safety standards; - B. MERTKA based activities; - C. Creation and implementation of safety orientation programs for new and transferring employees; - D. Timely and appropriate training to accommodate changes in equipment or practice; - E. Examination of specific safety problems that have implications for the University community in order to recommend solutions as appropriate; - F. Development of a recommended policy that, if adopted, would be posted to instruct the University community in the proper handling of medical emergencies; - G. Additional issues of mutual concern.

 The ULMC Safety Subcommittee(s) shall make recommendations to the University's Director of the Department of Environmental Health and Safety.

 The Subcommittee(s) shall convene quarterly or as the Union and University mutually agree.
 Subcommittee members may attend Subcommittee meetings up to two (2) hours quarterly during regular business hours after providing reasonable notification to their supervisors.
 Subcommittee members shall lose no pay for attending Subcommittee meetings which are held during the employee's scheduled work time (up to two hours maximum, unless mutually agreed otherwise).
 However, the University shall have no obligation to reimburse employees for related expenses.
 Subcommittee meetings will usually be held on University property unless the subcommittee agrees to other accommodations.

 SECTION 5.
-UNIVERSITY-WIDE SAFETY COMMITTEE AFSCME Local 3800 shall be entitled to a representative on the University-wide Safety Committee and shall be represented on safety committees at UMM and UMC.
-AFSCME Local 3801 shall be entitled to a representative on the UMD Safety Committee.
+UNIVERSITY-WIDE SAFETY COMMITTEE

+The Union shall be entitled to a representative on the University-wide Safety Committee.